2i2c-org/2i2c-org.github.io/content/infrastructure/kinds-of-hubs.md

 If you're interested in using a 2i2c managed JupyterHub for your research group, [send us an email <i class="fas fa-envelope"></i>](mailto:hello@2i2c.org).

-## Institutional JupyterHub deployments for education
+## JupyterHub for your institution

 Universities and departments with many classes, instructors, and students need more control over their JupyterHubs.
 You might want single sign-on integration with